The Team at Experience Kissimmee is Here to Help

 9. Onsite Registration & Entry Management

-To avoid disruption on the morning of your conference, entry management should be extremely organized.
-The most efficient way of managing the entry is with an electronic registration system.
+To avoid disruption the morning of your conference, entry management should be extremely organized.
+The most efficient way of managing entry is with an electronic registration system.
 This allows you to scan barcodes on printed registration confirmations.

 10. After the Conference

 You should leave the venue in excellent condition.
-Make sure all rental equipment is picked up and make sure you receive a signed estimate of the bill from the venue.
+Make sure all rental equipment is picked up and you receive a signed estimate of the bill from the venue.
 You should also compare your budget and the money you actually spent.
 Don’t forget to send thank-you letters to all your speakers, sponsors, and attendees.
 Last but not least, consider sending out an exit survey.
 It’s a great way to get feedback and testimonials for your next memorable event—in Kissimmee, Florida!